18 December 2017

 You must meet all of the following eligibility criteria eligible for HELP loans.

 - first entered Australia at least 10 years ago as a dependent child aged under 18 years of age;

 - been ordinarily resident in Australia for the previous 10 years (that is, you have been physically present in Australia for at least eight out of the past 10 years) and 18 months out of the last two years at the time of application for the loan; and

 - are otherwise eligible for the loan.

-If an eligible New Zealand citizen takes out permanent residence, eg is sponsored by a parent for PR, they will no longer be eligible for HECS under the above rules.
-In this situation the student will have to wait until they become a citizen to then access HECS.
+If an SCV New Zealand citizen is granted a permanent visa, for example they are sponsored by a parent or granted a Resident Return Visa, they will no longer be eligible for HELP under the above rules.
+In this situation the student will have to wait until they become a citizen to then access HELP.

 From the Study Assist page: